Adarsh-P-A/Syntara-DataForge/README.md

 2. Enter your localhost or staging URL (e.g., `http://localhost:8000/api/bulk-users`).
 3. Click **Push**.
 The app will send a POST request with the data body.

+### 4. Live preview
+click here for the application hosted in vercel: http://syntara-dataforge.vercel.app/

 Screenshots:

 ![Syntara Dashboard Preview](assets/construction_lightmode.png)